mastodon/documentation/content/en/api/oauth-scopes.md

 - `admin:read`
 - `admin:write`

-If you just want to retrieve the basic details of the currently authenticated user, use the `read:me` scope.
+When only the basic details of the currently authenticated user are required, use the `read:me` scope.

 ### `read:me` {#read-me}